Associated-Rediffusion: Formation

 Associated-Rediffusion took over the former Wembley Film Studio at Wembley Park in Middlesex.
 Associated-Rediffusion officially began broadcasting on 22 September 1955 at 19:15, with actress Marjie Lawrence uttering the first words.
 That night the BBC, which had held the monopoly on broadcasting in the UK, aired a melodramatic episode of their popular radio soap opera The Archers on the BBC Home Service in which core character Grace Archer was fatally injured in a fire.
 This was seen as a desperate, and rather underhand, ploy to lure as much of the potential audience as possible from tuning in to the new station's opening night of broadcast entertainment.
 Britain's first female newsreader Barbara Mandell appeared during the first full day of transmissions on 23 September 1955.
 The London weekend contractor ATV launched two days later.

 This strategy was intended to allay fears that the new service would be aimed at the bottom of the market.
 Associated-Rediffusion sought to make ITV respectable.
-It did introduce popular game shows, but also provided quality programming across all genres gained large audiences both in its own London area and, as the ITV network grew, for its programmes shown across the country.
+It did introduce popular game shows, but also provided quality programming across all genres gaining large audiences both in its own London area and, as the ITV network grew, for its programmes shown across the country.

 Boris Ford became Associated-Rediffusion's first head of schools broadcasting (1957–58), during which time he persuaded Benjamin Britten to compose his church opera Noye's Fludde for a series of programmes.
 Ford was dismissed before the opera was produced, allegedly for administrative shortcomings and inexperience.
 However, A-R continued its association with Britten, producing a highly successful telecast of his opera The Turn of the Screw in 1959.